School of Music

 Private lessons are offered in piano, organ, voice, flute, cello, traditional and Suzuki violin, viola and guitar, as well as theory and composition.
 Music lessons for special needs individuals are also available.
 Meredith welcomes students of all ages and backgrounds and encourages the fullest development of the potential inherent in each individual.
 Students register for 30-, 45- or 60-minute lessons, taught by Meredith faculty members.
 The individual attention offered by private study is an important part of musical development.

 The Suzuki program has been in existence at Meredith for 30 years and continues to flourish.
 The faculty has worked to develop a program of quality based upon the teaching philosophies of Shinichi Suzuki, who developed his method in post-war Japan.
 Beginning Suzuki students must first observe four Suzuki lessons.
 Click here for a Suzuki Observation Form.

 Beginning Guitar Class

 Open to students at least fifteen years of age.

 An introduction to the guitar, with emphasis on chording and folk style.
 One 50-minute class per week, Tuesdays or Wednesdays from 5–5:50 p.m., Fall and Spring semesters.

 Beginning Voice Class

-An introduction to singing for students ages 16 and up who have not had any previous vocal training.
+An introduction to singing for students without previous vocal training.
 Topics include breathing, projection, registration, and the development of a positive vocal identity.
 The goal of this course is to prepare participants for private voice instruction or involvement in a choral organization.
 No audition is required.
-One 50-minute class per week, Wednesdays, from 5-5:50 p.m.
-Contact Tricia Strong, firstname.lastname@example.org .
+One 50-minute class per week, Wednesdays, from 5–5:50 p.m., fall semester only.